 Put simply, our mental health includes our emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
-Our mental fitness fluctuates as it gets tested, and for the vast majority of us, it is being pushed to its limit now at this uncertain time.
+Our mental fitness fluctuates as it gets tested, especially now at this uncertain time.
 When it comes under strain it can show itself as anxiety which is a feeling of unease, nervousness or worry about what is to come.
 Anxiety can be born out of fear, frustration, anger or grief.

 All these feelings make up our level of ‘mental health’.